stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 slice of each of its members.
 For instance, suppose `v1` has the single quorum slice `{v1, v2, v3}`, while each of `v2`, `v3`, and `v4` has the single quorum slice `{v2, v3, v4}`.
 In this case, `{v2, v3,
-v4}` is a quorum, because it contains a slice for each member.
+v4}` is a quorum because it contains a slice for each member.
 On the other hand `{v1, v2, v3}` is not a quorum, because it does not contain a quorum slice for `v2` or `v3`.
 The smallest quorum including `v1` in this example is the set of all nodes `{v1, v2, v3, v4}`.